bwaldvogel/mongo-java-server/README.md

 The [MongoDB Wire Protocol][wire-protocol] is implemented with [Netty][netty].
 Different backends are possible and can be easily extended.

-## In-Memory backend ##

-The in-memory backend is the default, such that mongo-java-server can be used as stub in unit tests.
-It does not support all features of the original MongoDB, and probably never will.

-## Ideas for other backends ##

-### Faulty backend ###

-A faulty backend could randomly fail queries or cause timeouts.
-This could be used to test the client for error resilience.

-### Fuzzy backend ###

-Fuzzing the wire protocol could be used to check the robustness of client drivers.

 ## Usage
 Add the following Maven dependency to your project: